mongodb/docs/source/core/replication.rst

 Node Priority
 ~~~~~~~~~~~~~

-In a replica set, every node has a "priority," that helps
+In a replica set, every node has a "priority," that helps determine
-determine eligibility for :ref:`election <replica-set-elections>` to
+eligibility for :ref:`election <replica-set-elections>` to
-"primary."
-By default, all nodes have a priority of ``1``, unless you modify the
+:term:`primary`.
+By default, all nodes have a priority of ``1``,
-:data:`members[n].priority` value.
-All nodes have a single
+unless you modify the :data:`members[n].priority` value.
+All nodes
-vote in :ref:`elections <replica-set-elections>`.
+have a single vote in :ref:`elections <replica-set-elections>`.

 .. warning::